MPetovick/ZOMBIE_QR/README.md

 The game is played in turns with 3 moves:
 1. Scan your SURVIVAL KIT card
 2. Scan all your ZOMBIE cards
-3. Move the ZOMBIE card if there are multiple players
+3. Write down your lives and weapons each day you survive in your SURVIVAL PLAN

-The entire area must be scanned for it to be a valid move.
+The entire QR area must be scanned for it to be a valid move.

 - Weapon durability ratio is 1:1
 - Maximum health is 7
 - If you don't defeat the zombie, you lose 1 health

 The last survivor wins!